rsanchezgarc/autoCLI_config/README.md

 - `export_config_to_yaml(config, filepath)`: Export config to YAML
 - `check_type_match(expected_type, actual_value)`: Type checking utility

+## Performance overhead
+Using the decorators adds a non-negligible overhead to each function call, hence we only recommend using them in class builders and outer-loop functions.

 ## Examples

 See the `examples/` directory for complete working examples: